Ypertex/blog/content/articles/redesign-march-2020/index.md

 * At any time, I can swap out one or all tools.
 The source of my content goes into the cloud but remains local, too.
 If any of the non-local services would suddenly shut down, they wouldn't take my content with them.
 I remain the owner of my content.
 * I'm not restricted creatively by any platform.
 If I want to slightly tweak or completely overhaul my website theme, I can.
-* I gain deeper insights by running my own analytics.
+* I gain deeper insights by running my analytics.
 I don't depend on the bits and pieces of user data that platform providers might offer.
 Yes, it's not as efficient as consuming a managed service (at the very least, I have to put up a [privacy policy](/privacy/) now)---but using Matomo on Docker makes this almost a fire-and-forget operation.

 > Using Medium, LinkedIn, or other platforms for editing and publishing your articles?
 It might allow you to focus more on writing---but you better have an exit strategy in case the platform is going in a direction you don't like.